marcorensch/nxd-manuals/docs/com_logmanager/log.md

 ![Log Viewer Structured](./_assets/log_structured_screenshot.png)

+You can define the "default view" in the component settings.
+Alternatively, you can temporarily change the view for a file using the "Switch Layout" button.

 :::note
 It is possible that a log file cannot be displayed correctly in the structure view.
 If this is the case, please report this error to us at support@nx-designs.ch and, if possible, send the file as an attachment.